The United States and Russia have both withdrawn from the Intermediate-Range Nuclear Forces (INF) Treaty in 2019.

-President Donald Trump last year announced his decision to withdraw from the INF, which has been described as a cornerstone of global security, accusing Russia and China - which is not a signatory to the treaty - of violating it.
+President Donald Trump in 2018 announced his decision to withdraw from the INF, accusing Russia and China, although the latter was not a signatory to the treaty, of violating it.

 The INF is a deal signed in 1987 between Russia (then the USSR) and the United States to significantly cut the nuclear weapons capabilities of both sides around Europe.